-Dennis R. Delaney is a Managing Director of Hemenway Trust Company.
-He has 18 years of estate planning, trustee, and wealth management experience for individuals, families and nonprofits.
+Dennis R. Delaney is a Managing Director and General Counsel of Hemenway Trust Company.
+He has over 20 years of estate planning, trustee, and wealth management experience for individuals, families and nonprofits.
 His role also includes overseeing and serving as a principal client contact for numerous trusts.

-As an attorney admitted to practice law in New Hampshire and Massachusetts, Dennis helps plan and implement sophisticated strategies for clients, especially those looking to take advantage of New Hampshire’s favorable trust and tax laws.
-With expertise in state income tax of trusts, Dennis helps families relocate trusts to New Hampshire to reduce income taxes.
-Dennis also has retirement account expertise and helps ensure that clients’ IRAs are properly coordinated with their estate plans to reduce estate and income taxes.
+As an attorney admitted to the New Hampshire and Massachusetts bars, Dennis helps plan and implement sophisticated strategies for clients, especially those looking to take advantage of New Hampshire’s favorable trust and tax laws.
+With deep expertise in state income tax of trusts, Dennis helps families relocate trusts to New Hampshire to reduce income taxes.
+Dennis also has extensive experience helping clients properly coordinate their retirement accounts with their estate plans to reduce estate and income taxes.

 As a partner and Chair of the Private Client Group at Hemenway & Barnes LLP, Dennis also serves as individual trustee for family and charitable trusts.
 Dennis is a Fellow of the American College of Trust & Estate Counsel.

 - Oversees and serves as principal client contact for numerous trusts and other accounts, including wealth preservation trusts, perpetual dynasty trusts, directed trusts, quiet trusts, revocable trusts, Individual Retirement Accounts, and charitable trusts, among others.

 - Advises clients about tax savings strategies using trusts and other vehicles.

 - Counsel clients and their families about asset protection strategies, wealth and investment education, administering estates after a loved one's death, and navigating life's various legal, tax and family challenges.